BedrockStreaming/tech.bedrockstreaming.com/_posts/2015-03-30-superagent-mock.md

 # Develop frontend before the APIs

 We started the projet at the same time than the other backend team.
-So, at the time, we didnt had the web services needeed for our application.
-We asked ourselves for the best way to develop the application without waiting thoses webservices availables.
+At that time, we didn't have the web services needeed for our application.
+We looked for the best way to develop the application without waiting thoses webservices availables.

 # Interface